mjhouse/forge/README.md

 cmake --build . --config Release
 ```

-If you happen to be using __Visual Studio Enterprise 2019__, you coule also run `.github/scripts/windows-build.ps1` (a CI/CD build script).
+If you happen to be using __Visual Studio Enterprise 2019__, you could also run `.github/scripts/windows-build.ps1` (a CI/CD build script).

 ## Contributing